priyanshi527/html/README.md

          Making this involved a lot of functions and conditions this part really made me use javascript to the fullest of my knowledge!!

 The second one is a Portfolio telling a breif about me.
 This is made using very basics of HTML5 and CSS without any framework.
 I have elegantly designed it ,easy to read and understand with very little designing giving i a sober look.

+P.S.
+All the commits are done by me it was just that my younger brother was trying some project so I unknowingly pushed from his id to my project.